fkfouri/SWEngineerTest_BankAccount/README.md

 This development was proposed by Nubank as a challenge to code a process of bank operations.

 During the interview I have noticed that the Clojure is the language more used by the company.
-So I decided to learn and implement the requirements request on this language.
+So I decided to learn and implement the requirements requested on this language.

-I have implemented all requirements as it was requested.
-But I have confess I have had some difficulty to set my mind to code in Clojure.The mission is now done. :)
+It was my first time with functional programming.
+I hope the code is reasonable for your quality level.
+The mission is now done. :)

 ## Installation